 You can always save time by letting it thaw in your microwave.
 Use the thaw option on your microwave and set the time to 6 to 8 minutes for every 1 pound of chorizo.

 For a quick breakfast in the morning, it would be wise to let the chorizo thaw in the refrigerator overnight.
 This way, you’ll save yourself precious time and can enjoy a delicious, fully cooked meal in no time.

 Thawing your chorizo in the fridge will take about 24 hours so put them there during the day if you’d like them to defrost overnight.

 If you plan on not using them for breakfast, don’t worry, you can always put them back in the freezer.
 Just make sure not to open the packaging.

-The best and most accurate way to check if any meat is cooked is to use a cooking thermometer.
-When fully cooked chorizo should have an internal temperature of 160 degrees Fahrenheit.
+The most reliable and precise method to verify if your meat is cooked properly is to utilize a cooking thermometer.
+When fully done chorizo should have an internal temperature of 160 degrees Fahrenheit.

-If you don’t own a cooking thermometer, make sure to follow cooking instructions and times.
+If you don’t own a meat thermometer, make sure to follow cooking instructions and times.
 For whichever method you’re using, always set a timer to ensure your chorizo is cooked thoroughly.

 Eating uncooked meat is harmful and can make you very sick.
-Don’t risk eating undercooked meat; either purchase a cooking thermometer or precisely follow cooking times.
+Don’t attempt to eat undercooked chorizo; either purchase a meat thermometer or precisely follow cooking times.

 Does All Chorizo Need to be Cooked?